Zorro and the brokers

 - Dealing desk (DD).
 That normally means you trade against the broker, not against the market, so your broker wants you to lose.
 Brokers with no dealing desk have no such conflict of interest and just transfer your orders to liquidity providers.
-If possible, always select NDD accounts over DD accounts.
+If possible, select NDD accounts over DD accounts.
 But be aware that NDD is no guarantee of no conflict of interest, since an NDD broker might be involved in one of his liquidity providers.

 - Spread.
 The smaller, the better.
-Brokers with a dealing desk normally offer lower spreads than brokers with no dealing desk - but often the disadvantages of DD outweigh the advantages of smaller spreads.
+Brokers with a dealing desk often offer lower spreads than brokers with no dealing desk.

 - Commission.
 Obviously, low commission is better, as is a simple commission structure compared to a complex one.
 For comparing costs, a formula for commission -> spread conversion can be found under Commission.